-The digital research data infrastructure landscape comprises thousands of different tools1 for managing and sharing research data during various stages of the research data lifecycle.
-Such tools vary widely depending on data type, user requirement, provider, and subject area2.
+The digital research data infrastructure landscape comprises a myriad of tools1 for managing and sharing research data during various stages of the research data lifecycle.
+Such research tools vary widely depending on data type, user requirement, provider, and subject area2.
+In the context of this WG, research 'tools enable researchers to perform one or more operations, typically on data, and often with data as the output.
+Tools are usually intended for use by humans.
+In this context we are explicitly excluding physical instruments.'3

-The diversity and variety of research tools can prove overwhelming and challenging for stakeholders working within the research data ecosystem to understand, navigate, and select the most appropriate tool to meet their needs and objectives.
+The diversity and variety of research tools can prove overwhelming and challenging for stakeholders working within the digital research data ecosystem to understand, navigate, and select the most appropriate tool to meet their needs and objectives.
 The categorisation of research tools, based on their features, functionalities and how they interoperate, remains unclear.
-In many cases, research tools are not interoperable which leads to siloed working within organisations and disciplines, thereby limiting the scope of research and utility of research data.
+In many cases, research tools are not interoperable, often leading to siloed working within organisations and disciplines, thereby limiting the scope of research and the ability to share and reuse data.

-This RDA Working Group (WG), supported by Oracle for Research (OfR), aims to address these challenges by: (i) categorising different types of research tools; and, (ii) mapping them to the research data lifecycle based on their features and functionalities.
-The WG will undertake the following programme of work to achieve specific deliverables:
+This RDA Working Group (WG), supported by Oracle for Research (OfR), aims to address these challenges by: (i) categorising different types of research tools; and, (ii) mapping different types of research tools to the research data lifecycle based on their features and functionalities.